-7.1 Emergency medication is readily available to pupils who require it at all times in Medical Centre during the school day.
-If the emergency medication is a controlled drug and needs to be locked up, the keys are readily available in the key box in Main Reception and with the school nurse.
+7.1 Emergency prescribed medication is readily available to pupils who require it at all times in Medical Centre during the school day.
+If the emergency medication is a controlled drug and needs to be locked up, the keys are readily available in the key box in Main Reception and with the school medical team.

-7.2 Some senior students carry their own Epipens at all times and a spare kept in the Medical Centre, Senior School Office, Kitchen and Cats Block, Prep School .Epipens are always stored in the office and kitchen.
+7.2 Some senior students carry their own Epipens at all times and a spare kept in the Medical Centre, Senior School Office, Kitchen and Cats Block, Prep School .Epipens are always stored in the senior staff room and kitchen.